-• When an OS-visible erratum is discovered, AMD assigns a unique OSVW ID to the erratum and publishes to OS vendors the starting range of affected processor models and suggested workarounds.

-- AMD works with BIOS vendors and OEMs in parallel to develop a firmware update to extend the OSVW_ID_Length field in OSVW MSR0 to include the new OSVW ID and set the associated status bit in OSVW MSR1-N to report the new OSVW ID as requiring a workaround. - OS vendors schedule the workaround into their release schedules and eventually release it. - The OS detection logic for the workaround first checks whether the processor OSVW MSRs record the erratum by comparing the OSVW ID of the erratum with the OSVW_ID_Length field in OSVW MSR0. - If the erratum OSVW ID is greater than the OSVW_ID_length, the current hardware does not know about this erratum.
-In this case, the OS compares the processor model ID with the starting model ID that AMD supplied with the erratum to determine if the workaround should be applied. - If the errata OSVW ID is less than or equal to the OSVW_ID_Length, the hardware is aware of the errata.
+- When an OS-visible erratum is discovered, AMD assigns a unique OSVW ID to the erratum and publishes to OS vendors the starting range of affected processor models and suggested workarounds. - AMD works with BIOS vendors and OEMs in parallel to develop a firmware update to extend the OSVW\ID\Length field in OSVW MSR0 to include the new OSVW ID and set the associated status bit in OSVW MSR1-N for affected silicon revisions to report the new OSVW ID as requiring a workaround. - OS vendors schedule the workaround into their release schedules and eventually release it. - The OS detection logic for the workaround first checks whether the processor OSVW MSRs record the erratum by comparing the OSVW ID of the erratum with the OSVW\ID\Length field in OSVW MSR0. - If the erratum OSVW ID is greater than or equal to the OSVW\ID\length, the current hardware does not know about this erratum.
+In this case, the OS compares the processor model ID with the starting model ID that AMD supplied with the erratum to determine if the workaround should be applied. - If the errata OSVW ID is less than the OSVW\ID\Length, the hardware is aware of the errata.
 In this case, the OS uses the state of the associated OSVW ID status bit to conditionally apply the workaround.
 If the associated status bit=1, the workaround is applied. - Once AMD fixes the erratum in a future release, the associated OSVW status bit is reset, indicating that the workaround is no longer necessary.
 As a result, the OS detection logic does not apply to the workaround.